humanshell/cstack/Readme.md

-# Stack
+# CStack

  C simple stack implementation.

 ## API

- Below is the public api currently provided by the "stack" library.
+ Below is the public api currently provided by the "cstack" library.

 ## Testing